-Urging tobacco smokers to switch to safer forms of nicotine, the UK’s Royal Society for Public Health (RSPH) has claimed that nicotine is ‘no more harmful to health than caffeine’.
+Urging tobacco smokers to switch to alternative forms of nicotine, the UK's Royal Society for Public Health (RSPH) has claimed that nicotine no more harmful to health than caffeine.

 Alarmingly, the organisation found that nine out of ten people still believe that nicotine by itself is harmful.